RnbWd/chronic/README.md

 ## Why did I put together this library?

-So why am I rewriting bud (and not using gulp)?
+So why not just use gulp?
 Gulp got one problem fundamentally wrong, and its this: `gulp.src` and `gulp.watch` shouldn't exist inside task functions - **file IO, including watching, should be declared at the highest level possible in the system**.
 Bud, on the other hand, it's just a tiny library that does one thing well (and it's good), but it's like a tool box without that many tools.
 I want to put as many useful tools in here as I can fit (the ones I use everyday, like vinyl-source-stream with browserify).
 Also, node pipes are notorious bad at error handling, so I included some 'fixes' to help with that.
 I'm currently rewriting the API in es6 (half the original methods seem to be es6 hacks), but it'll be nice to have a standard to build on top of.
 Enjoy!!

 ## Usage